500 South Main Street, Ann Arbor

 Our renovations included floor-to-ceiling windows where the garage doors used to be, offices painted in bold colors, coffered ceilings, skylights, a fully finished lower level with a kitchen and library, and an original mural of 1860s Ann Arbor in the conference room.

-Tom’s office is filled with antiques and artifacts, including barrister cabinets, a violin signed by U-M football coaches Lloyd Carr and Brady Hoke, and a few antique glass bottles that Tom saved from his parents’ collection before the remainder were auctioned to provide scholarships to college students.
+Tom’s office was filled with antiques and artifacts, including barrister cabinets, a violin signed by U-M football coaches Lloyd Carr and Brady Hoke, and a few antique glass bottles that Tom saved from his parents’ collection before the remainder were auctioned to provide scholarships to college students.

 Tour the Building